 To someone overhearing that conversation, especially if they are already inclined to think North Americans feel superior because of past experience, they may think that we don’t like this custom.

 But the reality is that we do like it, and we actually think North Americans could learn a thing or two from the importance placed on family.
-The overheard conversation was merely stating the difference, but again, may be misunderstood.
+The overheard conversation was merely stating the difference, but again, it may be misunderstood.

 We moved here because we thought it would be better for our family, we are staying because it is.
 And although I understand that I can’t please everyone all the time, this comment made me realize the need to be extra careful about the things I say.
 I reviewed the article and removed the aspects that I felt could have been misunderstood.